Natuzzi Editions and Palliser make very similar furniture.

 Natuzzi Editions and Palliser both offer seating with high-quality leather.

-The leather looks good, feels good, and should last 20+ years if properly cared for.
+Some of the more expensive leathers should last 20+ years if properly cared for.

 The high-quality leather covers cheap frames, foundations and cushions.